 Integrated and segregated schools still met in competition when paired in bowl and national title games; and when they did, racial prejudice was pervasive.
 The all-white University of Alabama football team refused to play any integrated teams for years, until it accepted a bid in the 1959 Liberty Bowl against Penn State and lineman Charley Janerette became the first Black player to face the Crimson Tide (Penn State won, 7-0).
 Just one year later, the NAIA arranged a national title game to take place in Florida, and Humboldt State’s Black players received virtually no support from the athletic conference or their school administrators.

 Despite calls from some students and organizers that humiliating Black players to submit to racist segregation requirements was unacceptable, players were nonetheless compelled to play.
 Humboldt State’s head coach, Phil Sarboe, praised the treatment the team had received in St. Petersburg, denied that players were unhappy about the segregated facilities, and expressed that Humboldt State would “like to come back next year.”

-To learn more about the era of segregation in the United States, read the Equal Justice Initiative’s report, Segregation in America.
+To learn more about the era of segregation in the U.S., read the Equal Justice Initiative’s report, Segregation in America.